OokTech/TW5-Bob/Configuration.md

   - `maxBackups` is the maximum number of backups to keep for any wiki.
 If there are more than this the oldest are removed until there are at most this number of backups.
+- `pluginLibrary` (external server only) this holds settings for the plugin library
+  - `allPublic` if this is set to `yes` there are no access checks when someone tries to get a plugin.
+- `editionLibrary` (external server only) this holds settings for the edition library
+  - `allPublic` if this is set to `yes` there are no access checks when someone tries to get an edition.
+- `themeLibrary` (external server only) this holds settings for the theme library
+  - `allPublic` if this is set to `yes` there are no access checks when someone tries to get a theme.
+- `profileOptions` (external server only) this holds settings for what profile options are available on the server
+  - `allowPublic` if this is set to `yes` profiles can be set as public
+  - `allowLoggedIn` if this is set to `yes` profiles can be set as logged in only
+  - `allowPrivate` if this is set to `yes` profiles can be set to private
+  - `allPublic` if this is set to `yes` all profiles are public regardless of other options set.
 - `acceptance` this is a setting for accepting that you will get no help if you do something that requires it to be set.
 These are things that are either insecure or have a very good chance of breaking your wiki.
 You will get no